top of page

 1. These statutes may be amended only by a decision of the General Assembly convened for this purpose and announcing that an amendment to the statutes will be proposed.

 2. An amendment of the statutes or rules of procedure may only take place on the proposal of the Board of Directors or at least one fifth of the members.
 The Board of Directors shall ensure that the notice of meeting is accompanied by a copy of the proposal fully reproducing the text of the amendment.
-The Board of Directors shall make available to the members a copy of the proposal for consultation in an appropriate place, at least four weeks before the date of the general meeting and until the end of the day on which the meeting is organized.
+The Board of Directors shall make available to the Full Members a copy of the proposal for consultation in an appropriate place, at least four weeks before the date of the General Assembly and until the end of the day on which the assembly is organised.

-3. A decision to amend the statutes requires a two-thirds majority of the votes cast in an assembly comprising at least two-thirds of the members of the Association.
-If the required quorum is not reached, a second General Assembly shall be convened and shall be held no earlier than two (2) weeks and no later than four (4) weeks after the first meeting.
-Whatever the number of members represented, this second General Assembly may decide on the proposal set out on the agenda of the first meeting, with a majority of at least two thirds of the votes cast.
-This decision will be subject to the approval of the civil court.
-For the rest, the provisions of Article 8 of the amended Law of 21 April 1928 referred to below shall apply.
+3. A decision to amend the statutes requires a two-thirds majority of the votes cast in an assembly comprising at least two-thirds of the Full Members of the Association, which are present or represented.
+If the required quorum is not reached, a second General Assembly shall be convened and shall be held no earlier than fifteen (15) days and no later than four (4) weeks after the first assembly.
+Whatever the number of Full Members represented, this second General Assembly may decide on the proposal set out on the agenda of the first meeting, with a majority of at least two thirds of the votes cast.
+For the rest, the provisions of Article 15 of the amended Law of 7 August 2023 referred to below shall apply.

 Article 21: Dissolution